Checco360/Checco/README.md

 # Checco
-This is my first repository
+This is my first repository and I'm very proud of it!